awsaavedra/awsaavedra.github.io/content/posts/ai-decisions.md

 > most important parts of being human are precisely the things that refuse to
 > be turned into a game at all.

+# The Jungles

+[insert rare problems image]

+All the high value stuff are either are the periphery of the known or the tip of taboo.
+I covered this more extensively in [insert inline link to seeking idea alpha]

+# Argumentation and Debate Skills

+Better decisiosn require a culture of collaboration, argumentation, and manners.
+Chatham house rules, attacking the argument and absolutely not the person, have idea tournaments, and steelmanning positions.
+If nothing else tactical empathy is probably highly useful here as well for value for a company.

+I even created these already [here](https://github.com/awsaavedra/configs/blob/main/.ai-instructions/README.md)

+# Opposing Solutionism and Overengineering

+Solutionism is the philosophy that gave us the smart fridge.
+It ignores the tradeoff costs between complexity, long term maintenance, and comprehensibility of the solution presented in the context of the whole system.
+It would be the antonym to Occam’s razor for solutioning.

+I prefer the Russian mentality to engineering: low technology, high concept.
+During the space race a team of American scientists working for a company spent millions to invent the first pen that works in space.
+The Russians used a pencil.

+Instead of solutionism go with the compressed philosophy of “Thoughts from a Philosophical Fighter Pilot: think deeply, simply, and thoroughly about problems in between trying things out for the optimal result.

+> “The cost of a thing is the amount of what I will call life which is required
+> to be exchanged for it, immediately or in the long run.”
+~ Henry David Thoreau, Walden

+Another example I like of overengineered solutions: Randy Pausch during graduate school spent an inordinate amount of time looking for a 1.5 measuring cup instead of just scooping one and a half times.
+The time saved was devoured by the time lost.
+Penny wise, pound foolish.

+By their nature, good design and engineering take the optimal path of least resistance and only innovate from a technology standpoint when it is indeed necessary after evaluating the tradeoff costs.

+# Optimal Skepticism

+One end of the spectrum is pure adherence to the current narrative and worldview without question, on the other end is the paranoid tinfoil had wearing conspiracy theorist.
+Somewhere inbetween is the optimal.

+The way to search for the optimal point of view is first developing high fidelity information channels, a comprehensive and deep rooted with rock solid premises epistemology, and a methodological lattice work of mental models to scaffolding towards the approximate truth.
+First principles thinking is necessary but not always efficient.
+For extremely important decisions it is necessary but not sufficient.

+# First Principles: Workflows with Ai
+> “Speeding up old workflows with AI is a short-term gain every competitor will
+> match.
+Real differentiation comes from rebuilding the company itself around intelligence.”
+~ Jack Dorsey

+One of the key insights in life in making someone aware of their own ignorance.
+Everyone started out with a default meal, menu, and restaurant to order from.
+Our job as engineers, scientists, scholars, etc is to truly see the amount of items, ingredients, orders, and availability of options.
+Increasing optionality increases vigor by variety of choice.

+# Good Decisions Take Time
+[insert image of mining for diamonds]

+To find great insights that need to get implemented takes time actively working and chewing on the problem.
+Deep decisions require deep focus.

+The reasoning roots for insights must run deep.
+Shallow roots are knocked over by the winds of criticism.
+We are mining well reasoned diamonds which are pressure tested by strong criticism with numerous perspectives considered.
+Debates are great, but numerous debates are optimized for the optics of ideas in verbal space.
+What we need is things optimized for real space.

+Shallow roots are swayed by fashions of the time.
+Deep roots bend towards good reasons and are replaced very infrequently.
+Moral fashions shallow, deep eternal truths are deep for a reason.

+Actively seek out high quality critics, especially with deep reasoning roots from different perspectives.
+Only let the strongest arguments and ideas survive the tournament in your mind.

+Time spent thinking, doing, chewing, and perchulating ideas all require time.
+Even space between each action matters tremendously.

+“you can outsource your thinking, but you cannot outsource your understanding.”

 # Conclusion